Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 So, IDShield is an excellent option for anyone who only needs coverage for themselves, and isn’t a homeowner; as these two things often go hand in hand, this is a good mix.

 However, for a lot of people Aura will not only be better, but cheaper since they’ll want to cover their spouse, children, and other family members in addition to themselves.
+Find out about Aura promo codes and coupons.

 Still, I think it’s notable that IDShield has a service that is in some ways cheaper, and in some ways better than Aura, which is a rare sight to see.

-While Aura is hands down the best option out there right now, and trounces these two in several regards, there are some strong merits that can recommend either of these over it depending on your priorities.
+While Aura is hands down worth it, the best and legit option out there right now, and trounces these two in several regards, there are some strong merits that can recommend either of these over it depending on your priorities.
 I’d suggest taking a look at both LifeLock and IDShield to see if maybe they fit your needs better than Aura before pulling the trigger, since there are always circumstances that can sometimes make the seemingly objectively best option worse for your specific life circumstances.

 Last Updated on